Shipyard Spotlight: Dexter Swain, Code 900R.2 Production Resources Department, Production Controller

 |0

-This work, Shipyard Spotlight: Dexter Swain, Code 900R.2 Production Resources Department, Production Controller [Image 4 of 4], by Daniel DeAngelis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shipyard Spotlight: Dexter Swain, Code 900R.2 Production Resources Department, Production Controller, by Susanne Greene, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.